DP2-IIS-C1048/Acme-ANS-D/README.txt

 the following resources:

 - **/fragments/**

+We will plan our tasks using a dashboard.
+The dashboard will be the same for both the group tasks and individual tasks.

 Link to the project dashboard: https://github.com/orgs/DP2-IIS-C1048/projects/2/views/1